top of page

 Mission Statement

 Our deities belong primarily to two tribes: the Aesir and the Vanir, including Odin, Frigga, Thor, Sif, Njord, Frey, Freya, Tyr, Baldr, among others.
 We honor our indigenous Northern European religious, cultural, and historical heritages.
-We welcome everyone, regardless of their religious, cultural, or ancestral background, gender, or sexual orientation, who wishes to build a relationship with our Gods and Goddesses and learn about Asatru or other forms of Heathenry.
+We welcome everyone, regardless of their religious, racial, cultural, or ancestral background, gender, or sexual orientation, who wishes to build a relationship with our Gods and Goddesses and learn about us or other forms of Heathenry.

 Members of The Church of Norse Traditions follow the moral principles upheld by our noble ancestors, such as Boldness, Truth, Honor, Courage, Self-Rule, Hospitality, Industry, Self-Reliance, Steadfastness, Equality, Strength, Wisdom, Generosity, and Family Responsibility.